samto6/tasknet/README.md

 ### Gantt Chart View

-A horizontal timeline showing task duration and dependencies:
+A horizontal timeline showing task duration:

-- Drag to adjust task dates (admin only)
+- View all tasks and milestones on a timeline
-- View task overlap and scheduling conflicts
+- See task overlap and scheduling
 - Best for understanding project flow

 > **Note**: Gantt view automatically switches to Weekly view on mobile devices.